Lower bounds to variational problems with guarantees: Summary and outlook

-\emph{Outlook.} This note emphasizes that one can easily equip upper bounds to ground states obtained by resorting to classical or quantum variational principles with concomitant lower bounds: These bounds certify the quality of the variational ansatz.
+This work emphasizes that one can easily equip upper bounds to ground states obtained by resorting to classical or quantum variational principles with concomitant lower bounds: These bounds certify the quality of the variational ansatz.
 As technical results, performance guarantees of Anderson bounds and of semi-definite relaxations are proven.
 What is more, an improved Anderson bound is presented.
 The upshot is that certified bounds to the energy density up to small constant $O(1)$ in the system size -- for the Anderson bound even quantitative ones -- are easy to get classically.

-None of the bounds presented is particularly sophisticated, technically speaking.
+All lower bounds are comparably simple.
 One may argue, however, that it is their simplicity that renders them useful: Again, they can be interpreted as ``de-quantization statements''.
 It is sometimes under-appreciated that one can easily classically approximate ground state energy densities up to a small constant error from below: This places stringent demands on quantum simulations aimed at producing such approximations.
 Any quantum simulation aimed at approximating ground state energies hence has to deliver approximations that scale more favourable compared to this in order to possibly outperform classical computations.
 Ref.~\cite{Sev2021} makes a similar point for systems of quantum chemistry, stressing that estimating the ground state energy of a local Hamiltonian when given, as an additional input, a state sufficiently close to the ground state, can be solved efficiently with constant precision on a classical computer.
+This work also provides a ``proof pocket'', providing variational quantum eigensolver with rigorous performance guarantees \cite{MindTheGaps}, and hence contributes to making near-term quantum computing more reliable and quantitative.